 In my work with mid-market businesses across New Zealand and Australia, I am often asked to help solve problems with growth.
 Over the years I have identified some key reasons why businesses don’t grow as fast as they should or stop growing altogether.
 Over the next few blog posts, I will outline the top reasons why growth stalls, and suggest changes that you can make to ensure your business keeps on moving forward.

 The relationship between capacity and productivity

 Do you have enough capacity in your workforce to grow?
 Did you know that studies have shown that on average, the general workforce is only productive for 50-70% of the time?
 Flipping the coin, this means that between 30-50% of the time, nothing productive happens.
 I regularly see companies contemplating hiring extra staff because they think they have reached capacity in productivity.
 But in reality, they already have enough staff, they just need to increase the productivity rates of their existing workforce.
 When the CEO takes a closer look at each role and how productive it has been, they often find that it has not been performing as well as they thought it was.

 To improve the productivity of your teams, you need to focus on accountability.
 For every role, function or process, there should only be one person who is accountable for making sure it works.
 You should even hold someone accountable for scaling the business.

 When you employ someone, take some time to consider if they will be capable of fulfilling the role now, and in 3 years’ time.
-Hiring a person who fits the bill now but lacks the capability or skill set for what is required in the future, will stall your company’s growth.
-This is because they usually cause a bottleneck within 12 months, as their skills set does not grow at the same rate as the company.
+Hiring a person who fits the bill now but lacks the capability or skill set for what is required in three years’ time, will stall your company’s growth.
+This is because they usually cause a bottleneck within 12 months, as their skills set does not grow at the same rate as the company’s.
 Before you hire someone, you need to have a clear idea of where you want the business to be in the future and employ the right people from the outset.

 How to hire to match company growth